exposit/dw-ccs/_posts/level20gaming/2018-07-14-the-monster-hunter.md

 excerpt:

-trigger: When you take part in an ancient blood ritual to bind a demon's soul to your body...
+trigger: When you have taken the time to learn about the different properties of monsters and the benefits of creating items from their remains...

 categories:
 - fighter